-Students must take at least nine semester credits or the equivalent of legal specialty courses through traditional classroom instruction as required by the American Bar Association.
+Students must take at least nine semester credits or the equivalent of legal specialty courses through traditional classroom or online synchronous classroom instruction as required by the American Bar Association.

 Students wishing to enroll in the Paralegal Program must complete an Admission Request.
 Students must make an appointment to meet with an advisor to present the Admission Request for processing.
 For more information or to schedule an appointment, please contact Counseling and Advising Office at 763-424-0703.